pseudocc/pseudocc/README.md

 during the process.

-I am the one that chooses the way to be different, living a normal life is dull, I use a [real-prog-dvorak](https://github.com/pseudocc/real-prog-dvorak) keyboard layout I created myself.
-I wrote serveral NeoVim plugins just for fun and individual need.
+I am the one that chooses the way to be different, living a normal life is dull, I use a custom keyboard (PCB designed by [Ben Vallack](github.com/benvallack/)).

-My favorite programming languages are C and javascript, I am currently learning Rust by creating a board game (CLI, HTML+Wasm).
+My favorite programming languages used to be C and javascript, now zig is the new king!